Plumbiu/transform-esm-to-commonjs/README.md

 # why build this repo

-[oxc](https://github.com/oxc-project/oxc) only transfrom code esm format, commonjs is not plain, see https://github.com/oxc-project/oxc/issues/4050.
+[oxc](https://github.com/oxc-project/oxc) only transfrom code esm format, commonjs is not planned, see https://github.com/oxc-project/oxc/issues/4050.

 commonjs is easy to run with `Function` or `eval`, this is useful for live react/vue component.
 For example: